afska/gba-link-connection/docs/wireless_adapter.md

 (if you read from right to left, it says `ICE CLIMBER` - `NINTENDO`)

 🆔 The **Game ID** is what games use to avoid listing servers from another game.
-This is done on the software layer (GBA), the adapter does not enforce this in any way, nor does gba-link-connection.
+This is done on the software layer (GBA), the adapter does not enforce this in any way, nor does gba-link-connection (unless `LINK_UNIVERSAL_GAME_ID_FILTER` is set).

 🔥 This command can be called to update the broadcast data even when the server has already started using `StartHost`.
 Some games include metadata in the game/user name fields, such as the player's gender or a busy flag.